flexatone/vigilnaut/README.md

 ### Command: `fetter validate`

-Validate if packages conform to a specified validation target.
+- Description: Validate if packages conform to a specified validation target.
 - Options
   - `--bound, -b <FILE>`: Path to the file containing bound requirements.
   - `--subset`: Allow the observed packages to be a subset of the bound requirements.